 Let’s have a quick recap of some recent stories where criminals used deepfakes:

 Scammers employed deepfake hologram technology to create a deceptive virtual representation of a cryptocurrency chief communications officer.
-This hologram was then utilised during Zoom calls to deceive cryptocurrency executives, coercing them into divulging confidential information unknowingly.
+This hologram was then utilized during Zoom calls to deceive cryptocurrency executives, coercing them into divulging confidential information unknowingly.

 Using real-time voice cloning techniques, criminals successfully imitated a director’s voice from a Dubai bank.
 They managed to trick a Hong Kong bank manager into transferring $35 million to the criminals’ organisation.
 The counterfeit voice was so convincingly authentic that the manager “recognised” it during the phone conversation.

 In a separate incident, an organisation unknowingly hired an individual posing as a remote employee who had fabricated a false identity using deepfake technology and stolen personally identifiable information.
-The criminal intended to gain unauthorised access to the company’s network and sensitive data under the pretence of providing technical support.
+The criminal intended to gain unauthorised access to the company’s network and sensitive data under the pretense of providing technical support.